Delivery Options: IN CLASS, ONLINE, BLENDEDCourse Schedule / Fees

 All Continuing Education Certificates have been developed with part-time learners in mind.
 The Certificate in Professional Management – Economic Developers is a 300-hour program.
 Students must complete 120 hours of core courses.
 The remaining 180 hours will be chosen from a list of optional courses.

 The length of time it takes to complete this program varies by student.
 If you have other significant time commitments and take only one or two courses per term, you will likely complete the program in two to three years.
 If you are planning on taking multiple courses per term, you will complete the program faster.
 However, when planning, it is important that you take into account the extra time that is required for reading and assignments For every hour of classroom time, plan on working one more hour at home (3 hours in class; 3 hours at home).
 For most online courses, expect to work approximately six hours per week per course.
 Students are invited to contact a student advisor for planning assistance.

 You can take courses first and enrol in the certificate later; however, as programs are subject to change, we recommend you apply for admission to the certificate program as early as possible.
+The certificate admission fee is $95.
 Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.
 The Certificate in Professional Management – Economic Developers can only be awarded after membership with Economic Development Alberta is confirmed.

 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 100 hours towards this certificate.